-Joel Bernstein is an acclaimed photographer whose work, spanning more than three decades, chronicles the inner lives and public moments of some of the most important singer-songwriters, performers and musicians of our time.
+Joel Bernstein is an acclaimed rock photos photographer whose work, spanning four decades, chronicles the inner lives and public moments of some of the most important singer-songwriters, performers and musicians of our time.
 They include Joni Mitchell, Neil Young, Bob Dylan, Bruce Springsteen, David Crosby, Stephen Stills, Graham Nash, Prince, Jackson Browne, Laura Nyro, Tom Petty and many others.
 Bernstein also became a close friend and musical collaborator with many of his other subjects, playing and singing on their albums and concert tours.
 But his most important work remains his up-close-and-personal photographs of these singular artists.
 His preferred method has been to spend as much time as possible with his subjects until the right instant–the perfect moment of intimacy–reveals itself.

 Bernstein’s many album covers are commonly listed among the most influential in rock's visual history.
 His first, at age 18, was Neil Young's After the Gold Rush, often cited in Best Album Covers Of All Time lists.
 His work was featured in the album cover for Joni Mitchell's Hejira, nominated for a Grammy Award for Best Album Cover.
 Bernstein’s work was also the inspiration for the look of Cameron Crowe's well-received rock film Almost Famous, in which many scenes were precise re-creations of Bernstein's photographs.